Shahaed/http-status-typed/README.md

 This is [http-status-codes](https://github.com/prettymuchbryce/http-status-codes/blob/master/README.md) but the status codes are wrapped in an enum so you can have a Typescript type for the status codes.

+> Version 1.0.1 significantly reduces the size of the package.
+Good for browsers now.

 ## Installation

 ```console